boc-tothefuture/openhab-jruby/README.md

 Dimmers.select(&:on?).each(&:off)
 ```

 `dim` dims the specified amount, defaulting to 1.
-If 1 is the increments, the decrease command is sent, otherwise the final number is sent as a command.
+If 1 is the amount, the decrease command is sent, otherwise the current state - amount is sent as a command.

 ```
 DimmerOne.dim
 DimmerOne.dim 2
 ```

 `brighten` brightens the specified amount, defaulting to 1.
-If 1 is the increments, the decrease command is sent, otherwise the final number is sent as a command.
+If 1 is the amount, the increase command is sent, otherwise the current state + amount is sent as a command.

 ```
 DimmerOne.brighten